France names Germanwings co-pilot, says no known terror links

 Asked whether he believed the crash that killed 150 people was the result of suicide, he said: “People who commit suicide usually do so alone....I don’t call it a suicide.”

-Robin said the black-box cockpit recording recovered from the wreckage of the disaster suggested passengers did not realize what was happening until the last moment.
+Robin said the black-box cockpit recording recovered from the wreckage of the disaster suggested passengers did not realise what was happening until the last moment.
+(Reporting by Tim Hepher; Editing by James Regan)